 have since been employed by several other groups,

 for example by Cheng, Harrison and their co-authors.

 While our previous works address the leading order terms of the elliptic genus, which count massless states and for which there are some conceptual difficulties to make the Mathieu moonshine phenomenon precise, we show that the first order massive contributions to the elliptic genus are indeed governed by the Mathieu group M24 in

-we study the non-linear sigma model on the tetrahedral Kummer surface with B-field chosen such that there is an extended symmetry, which I had already highlighted in my work "Orbifold Constructions of K3: A Link between Conformal Field Theory and Geometry" as particularly interesting from the viewpoint of mirror symmetry.
-We determine its group of N=(4,4) preserving symmetries and prove that it is the group Z28 : M20, accounting for one of the largest maximal symmetry groups of K3 sigma models.
-The symmetry group involves also generators that, from the orbifold point of view, map untwisted and twisted sector states into one another.
+we study the non-linear sigma model on the tetrahedral Kummer surface with B-field chosen such that there is an extended symmetry, which I had already highlighted in my work "Orbifold Constructions of K3: A Link between Conformal Field Theory and Geometry" as particularly interesting and important K3 model.
+It is now known as the Gaberdiel-Taormina-Volpato-Wendland (GTVW) model.
+We determine its group of N=(4,4) preserving symmetries and prove that it is the group Z28 : M20, accounting for the largest possible symmetry group among K3 sigma models.
+The group also involves generators that, from the orbifold point of view, map untwisted and twisted sector states into one another.

-In their publication Derived Equivalences of K3 Surfaces and Twined Elliptic Genera, John Duncan and Sander Mack-Crane discovered that the space of states underlying the above-mentioned K3 sigma model, as a module of the diagonal Virasoro algebra at central charge 12, agrees with the space of states of the Conway Moonshine Module.
-In our preprint
+In their publication Derived Equivalences of K3 Surfaces and Twined Elliptic Genera, Duncan and Mack-Crane discovered that the space of states underlying the above-mentioned so-called GTVW model, as a module of the diagonal Virasoro algebra at central charge 12, agrees with the space of states of the Conway Moonshine Module.
+In our work